9 Reasons People Fail the CFA® Exam

 The focus for retaking candidates in this position should be to concentrate on as much question practice as possible for their next attempt.
 So the majority of time is spent on review of the material rather than reading and note taking.
 If you feel that this applies to your studies, we strongly suggest attending a review course.
 A good review course gives candidates two key outcomes:

-If you started your studies in January in order to fit 300 hours into the time before the June exam, you needed to study for approximately 15 hours per week.
+If you start your studies six months before the exam to get in those 300 hours, you need to study for approximately 15 hours per week.
 The danger is that as time passes, and the initial study enthusiasm starts to wane, the number of hours studied per week starts to drop.
 When you factor in social life, family life, and the pressures of a demanding job, it is easy to see why candidates struggle to maintain this commitment.

 As with any exam of this nature, you do need a bit of luck on exam day.
 Given the length and time limits of the exams, not every topic you study will be examined.
 Naturally, each candidate has strengths and weaknesses regarding the topic areas and, as a result, an exam one student finds hard, another student may find easier.